Financial year ending April 2023

 Modern Slavery awareness will be included in our core values training packs for all employees and also be available on our intranet.
 We will record and measure any violations of this policy and information relating to slavery and human trafficking reported by our employees, suppliers or members of the public.

-The board of directors are responsible for this policy in line with the Modern Slavery Act 2015.
+The Executive Board is responsible for this policy in line with the Modern Slavery Act 2015.